We’ll Be Open for our 9th Annual Contest on Feb 1, 2026

 - The Poetry Box Chapbook Prize honors a collection of original poetry in English by a single author; translations are not eligible.

-- The first place winning poet will receive a $500 honorarium upon publication plus 10 copies of the book.
-The winning chapbook will be sent to ALL contest entrants.
+- The grand prize winning poet will receive a $750 honorarium upon publication plus 10 copies of their book.

-- The winning chapbook will be published in Winter 2022/23 by The Poetry Box, as a perfect-bound, paperback chapbook (5.5 x 8.5 inches in size).
+- All three winning chapbooks will be professionally designed and published in Winter 2026/27 by The Poetry Box (at no cost to the poets), as a perfect-bound, paperback chapbook (6 x 9 inches in size).

-- In addition, the winning book and author will be featured on the The Poetry Box website.
+- In addition, the winning books and authors will be featured on the The Poetry Box website and an episode of The Poetry Box LIVE.

 - All entries should be made via Submittable.
 (No email or snail mail submissions.)

-- Manuscripts should be approximately 18 to 30 pages of poetry, submitted in one single file.
+- Manuscripts should be approximately 18 to 30 pages of poetry, submitted in one single document.
 (This is only an estimate as it’s hard to determine page count depending on individual length of poems.
-Finished chapbooks usually end of being 30-48 pages with front/back matter, so use your judgement.
+Finished chapbooks usually end up being 32-48 pages with front/back matter, so use your judgement.
 We’re flexible.)

 - Poets may enter more than one manuscript to the contest, but each submission must be a separate entry, each incurring its own fee.

-- Accepted file formats: WORD (.doc or docx), RTF (rich text format), or PDF (if you have illustrations with your poems).
+- Accepted file formats: WORD (.doc or docx), RTF (rich text format), or PDF (but you will need to provide a Word Document version if chosen as winner).

 - Please use a standard readable font in 12pt.

-- Each poem should start at the top of new page.
+- Each poem should start at the top of a new page.

 - Poems should be single-spaced with double-spacing between stanzas.

 - The author’s name must not appear in the manuscript.
 Do NOT put your name on the entry.
-Manuscripts will be read anonymously.
+Manuscripts will be read and judged anonymously.

 - The title page should contain the proposed title of chapbook and a brief synopsis/description of the collection and/or theme of the body of work.
 Author contact information is to be collected separately via Submittable. (do not include on title page)

-- Please include a Contents page listing the poems in order. (page numbers are optional)
+- Please include a Table of Contents page listing the poems in order. (page numbers are optional)

 - Do NOT include your name, author bio, or any other identifying information in the manuscript.

 - Individual poems of the manuscript may have been previously published in magazines, journals, or anthologies, but the work as a whole must be unpublished.
-(Please provide acknowledgments page of previously published poems.)
+(Please provide acknowledgments page of previously published poems at the end of the manuscript if needed.)

-- Simultaneous submissions are permissible, but entrants are asked to notify The Poetry Box immediately if a manuscript becomes accepted/committed elsewhere.
+- Simultaneous submissions are permissible, but entrants are asked to please notify The Poetry Box immediately if a manuscript becomes accepted/committed elsewhere.
+This is best accomplished by using the “withdraw” feature on Submittable.

-- If you win/place in our contest, please skip a year before entering the contest again.
-In other words, if you won the chapbook prize in 2021, you’ll be eligible to enter again in 2023.
+- If you are a winner in our contest, please skip a year before entering the contest again.
+In other words, if you won the chapbook prize in 2025, you’ll be eligible to enter again in 2027.

-- The entry fee of $25.00 is payable through Submittable (our submission manager system) and includes a free copy of the winning chapbook.
+- The entry fee of $25.00 is payable through Submittable (our submission manager system).
+There are no refunds once you’ve submitted to the contest.

-NOTE: Submittable button not active until submissions open on Feb 1st.
+NOTE: Submittable button not be active until submissions open on Feb 1, next year

 Need help with using the Submittable submissions manager?
 Visit https://submittable.help/submitters